 Uncomfortable Office Furniture

-Traditional office furniture chairs are often uncomfortable for many due to their rigid design constraints – the default is supposed to be a one-size-fits-all solution.
+Traditional office furniture is often uncomfortable for many due to their rigid design constraints – the default is supposed to be a one-size-fits-all solution.

 Many offices take advantage of bulk-buying cheaply made office chairs because they believe they are making purchases which won’t hurt their bottom line.